htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

    file privateKeyFile.
 #.
 Hit the “Close” button.

-The ‘annex-user’ now has full privileges to your account.
+The ‘annex-user' now has full privileges to your account.

 Configure *condor_annex*
 ------------------------